 |Unresolved discrepancies||Clearing contradictory information as soon as possible by verifying with the source and double checking will keep risks low.|

 |Preoccupation or distraction||Step back from time to time and ask yourself if you are doing everything to assure a safe flight, grab the big picture without loosing attention for detail.|

 Looking at the above list you might find that you had one or two of these clues during a flight in the past.
 It does not mean the flight was unacceptable but that you temporarily stepped back from the big picture.
-No big deal as long as you are able to recognize it and take countermeasures.
+This is no big deal as long as you are able to recognize it and take countermeasures as soon as possible.